-Skiing isn’t the only way to have fun in the snow when you visit Truckee.
-If you’re looking for a different winter activity to do with your family, consider one of the following spots for a day of snow play.
-There’s something for everyone and every age, from resorts with groomed tubing to primitive sledding hills tucked into the forest.
+If you’re looking for a different winter activity to do with your family, consider one of the following spots for a day of snowplay.

-Kids can enjoy all of the snow play activities here, like sledding, tubing, snowman building, snowball fighting, and more.
+Kids can enjoy all of the snowplay activities here, like sledding, tubing, snowman building, snowball fighting, and more.
 There’s a fun sledding hill with monitored tubing lanes, and best of all, you don’t have to pack a thing – sleds and inner tubes are included in the price of admission.
 This is a great place to bring small children, with gentle hills that are just steep enough for little ones to feel an exhilarating thrill.
-Tahoe Donner Snow Play also has fun events each weekend like snowman building contests and snow tube bowling where you get to be the bowling ball!
+Face masks must be worn at all times and reservations are required, make one online.
+Learn more about Tahoe Donner Snowplay Covid-19 policies.

-If you want more of an adventurous feel to your snow play, visit the Donner Summit Sno-Park.
-Nestled into a quiet corner of Donner Summit, just off of the Pacific Crest Trail, this sno-park has great sledding hills in a mountain setting.
-You won’t find any manicured hills or groomed runs here, and you’ll need to bring your own sledding gear.
-What you will find is adventure and the possibility of your own private hill if you hike for it.
-Day passes are only $5.
-Make sure to pick one up before heading to the sno-park.
+If you want more of an adventurous feel to your snowplay, visit the Donner Summit SNO-PARK.
+You won’t find any manicured runs here, and you’ll need to bring your own sledding gear.
+What you will find are endless nooks and crannies for epic snowball fights and the possibility of your own private hill – if you’re willing to hike for it.

-You won’t find a ton of sledding hills at Donner Memorial State Park, but it is an incredibly scenic spot for your family to play in the snow.
-A short walk will bring you down to the beach where you can marvel at the frozen lake (when temperatures allow) and make a snowman with Donner Summit as your backdrop.
-Explore the winter trails and start a snowball fight through the trees.
-You won’t find big crowds at this stop.
-Its “off the beaten path” feel makes for an intimate family adventure in the quiet of the state park’s forest setting.
+You won’t find a ton of sledding hills at Donner Memorial State Park, but it sure is one of the most scenic spots in Truckee-Tahoe to play in the snow!
+Just a short walk will bring you down to the beach where you can marvel at the frozen lake (when temperatures allow) and make a snowman with Donner Summit as your backdrop.
+Wide-open trails and vistas give it an “off the beaten path” feel, making it an ideal location for an intimate family adventure in the quiet of the State Park’s forest setting.